Applied Therapeutics Analysts Estimate Report : What to Look Out for Stock market Insights & financial analysis

 Insiders buying/selling: Applied Therapeutics (NASDAQ:APLT)

-In the past three months, Clean Energy Fuels insiders have sold more of their company’s stock than they have bought.
-Specifically, they have bought $0.00 in company stock and sold $3,312,205.00 in company stock.
-Only 3.90% of the stock of Clean Energy Fuels is held by insiders.
-Only 30.34% of the stock of Clean Energy Fuels is held by institutions.
+In the past three months, Applied Therapeutics insiders have bought 58.28% more of their company’s stock than they have sold.
+Specifically, they have bought $1,148,584.00 in company stock and sold $725,646.00 in company stock.
+Only 31.50% of the stock of Applied Therapeutics is held by insiders.
+54.25% of the stock of Applied Therapeutics is held by institutions.
+High institutional ownership can be a signal of strong market trust in this company.

 Earnings and Valuation of Applied Therapeutics (NASDAQ:APLT

-Earnings for Clean Energy Fuels are expected to grow in the coming year, from ($0.03) to $0.05 per share.
-The P/E ratio of Clean Energy Fuels is 63.00, which means that it is trading at a more expensive P/E ratio than the market average P/E ratio of about 31.51.
-The P/E ratio of Clean Energy Fuels is 63.00, which means that it is trading at a more expensive P/E ratio than the Utilities sector average P/E ratio of about 28.61.
-Clean Energy Fuels has a P/B Ratio of 4.04.
-P/B Ratios above 3 indicate that a company could be overvalued with respect to its assets and liabilities.
+Earnings for Applied Therapeutics are expected to grow in the coming year, from ($4.51) to ($4.34) per share.
+The P/E ratio of Applied Therapeutics is -4.00, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.
+The P/E ratio of Applied Therapeutics is -4.00, which means that its earnings are negative and its P/E ratio cannot be compared to companies with positive earnings.

 More latest stories: here